zhl118/cse15l-lab-reports/Lab Report1.md

 First step, we download the Visual Studio Code and how to set up the coding environment.
 ![Image](WechatIMG17.jpeg)

+Remotely Connecting
 In second step, we are remotely connecting by using ssh with our specific account.
-There will be a confirm message, when we type yes, we are required to type the password we just changed for our account.(Remotely Connecting)
+There will be a confirm message, when we type yes, we are required to type the password we just changed for our account.
 ![Image](lab1.png)

 next part, we used some useful command.(Trying Some Commands)